Donations and Fundraising

 If you are a UK taxpayer making a personal donation, why not allow us to make your donation go further by simply completing a Gift Aid declaration.
 This enables us to reclaim an additional 25p for every £1 you donate at no extra cost to you.

 A donation form is available which enables you to indicate the area you would like your gift to benefit and also includes a Gift Aid declaration section.
-This form may be downloaded by clicking on "RJAH Charity 1058878 donation form" in the related documents section at the left of this page.
+This form may be downloaded by clicking on "RJAH Charity 1058878 donation form" in the related documents section at the bottom of this page.
 Copies may also be obtained from the Finance Department .

 Contact email address: email@example.com